Quantum coding with low-depth random circuits: Conclusions

 \section{Conclusions}

 In this paper, we revisited the study of quantum error correcting codes generated by low depth random circuits.
-In any spatial dimension, we found that a depth $O(\log N)$ random circuit is necessary and sufficient to achieve good coding against erasure errors below the channel capacity.
-However, in 1D, coding arbitrarily close to capacity requires a depth $O(\sqrt{N})$ circuit due to the relevance of spatial randomness in errors at threshold.
-The marginal dimension for good low-depth coding at capacity is 2D where spatial randomness becomes an irrelevant perturbation at threshold.
+In any spatial dimension, we found that a depth $O(\log N)$ random circuit is necessary and sufficient to achieve high-performance coding against erasure errors below the optimal erasure threshold, set by the channel capacity.
+However, in 1D, coding arbitrarily close to the optimal threshold requires a depth $O(\sqrt{N})$ circuit due to the relevance of spatial randomness in errors near code capacity.
+The marginal dimension for high-performance, low-depth coding at capacity is 2D where spatial randomness becomes an irrelevant perturbation.

 Although spatial randomness in the errors becomes irrelevant above 1D, there are still large inhomogeneities in the quality of the random code due to random circuit fluctuations.
-Using a simple block model, we showed that the effects of code randomness in $D>1$ can be mitigated through correlated coding.
+Using a simple block model, we showed that the effects of code randomness in $D>1$ can be mitigated through correlated coding and the use of additional ancilla qubits that effectively reduce the rate of the code.
 An alternative strategy, that works better in practice, is to expurgate low-weight logical operators from the code using quantum measurements.
 With these methods, we found that good coding becomes possible at sub-log-$N$ depths.
-Codes with rates near 1/2 generated by our random coding algorithms can achieve good performance at depth 4-8 in 2D for large erasure rates and block sizes of thousands of qubits.
+Codes with rates near 1/2 generated by our random coding algorithms can achieve high performance at depth 4--8 in 2D for large erasure rates and block sizes of thousands of qubits.

 The results in this work open up many directions for future research.
 To develop these codes for use on near-term devices, a more general theory of optimal decoding for Pauli error channels should be developed.
 Efficient optimal decoding can likely be implemented for these low-depth codes by taking advantage of their strongly local nature.
 For example, a brute force method is sufficient in the block encoding model with logarithmic block sizes.
 It will also be interesting to consider the performance of these codes in conventional threshold theorems, including strategies for achieving full fault-tolerance, e.g., as can always be achieved with concatenation.